argonne-lcf/user-guides/docs/polaris/compiling-and-linking/llvm-compilers-polaris.md

-# Clang Compiler on Polaris
+# LLVM Compilers on Polaris
 Cray Programming Environment does not offer LLVM compiler support.
 Thus cc/CC compiler wrappers with LLVM compilers are not available.